 This post may contain affiliate links.
 Please read my disclosure policy.

-My classic Baked Ham recipe with an orange mustard glaze is sweet, tangy, and super easy to make with just three simple ingredients.
-This ham is the perfect main dish for holidays and special occasions, especially Easter!
-Baked ham is an old Easter tradition, and there are many ways to give it some extra flavor.
-Some folks go for a brown sugar and butter topping, a dry rub, or even a root beer or pineapple juice glaze.
-But my personal favorite is a glaze made with orange marmalade and stone ground mustard, with whole cloves studding the ham’s surface.
-It’s seriously delish!
+My classic Holiday Ham recipe with an orange mustard glaze is sweet, tangy, and super easy to make with just three simple ingredients.
+This baked ham is the perfect main dish for holidays and special occasions, especially Easter!

 - Ham | For this recipe, you’ll need a fully cooked ham of about 6 to 7 pounds.
 I don’t recommend spiral-cut ham because you’ll need to score the surface to add the cloves.